marcov/tech-notes/docs/Lang-CXX/c-vs-cpp.md

 **NOTE** for C++ about structures and classes:

-You cannot use `struct = {0}` to zero initialize all fields in a structure.
+You can use `struct StructType myStruct = {0}` to zero initialize all fields in a structure.
 The effect is same as "aggregate-initialization".
-All these are equivalent:
+All these are
+equivalent:

 ```cpp
 struct MyStruct foo = {};